Quickly review your physical exam skills, and make evidence informed clinical decisions. All while earning CME Credit.

 • CME Credits icon

-What is the evidence for viscosupplementation in treating osteoarthritis of the shoulder?
+What is the evidence for viscosupplementation injections of hyaluronic acid to reduce pain in patients with osteoarthritis of the shoulder?

 Summary